beaugunderson/cat-snacks/README.md

 ### Help wanted

-- whiskers that droop (using bezierTo)
 - more colors (or color sets, colors that work well together)
-- mismatched eye colors
 - accessories
 - different mouths
 - an 8-bit version